woodchen-ink/Zero/.github/TRANSLATION.md

 4. Click on "Join" to apply to the translation team
 5. In your application description, **include your Discord tag and the language(s) you want to help with** for communication and to be added to the translators community

-If the language you'd like to help with isn't listed you can open an issue and mention [@needleXO](https://github.com/needleXO)
+If the language you'd like to help with isn't listed, you can open an issue and mention [@needleXO](https://github.com/needleXO)

 ## Translation Process

-We will go through the process as soon as possible, once you have been accepted you should get a Direct Message from `@zerodotemail` on Discord
+We will go through the process as soon as possible.
+Once you have been accepted, you should get a Direct Message from `@zerodotemail` on Discord

 1. After your application is approved, you'll be able to see the files that need translation
 2. Select a file to start translating
 3. Translate the strings by filling in the target language field for each source string
 4. Save your translations

-## Important Guidelines
+## Translation Guidelines

 ### Maintaining Format Tags